Resources & Incentives

 GUS has the capacity and flexibility to offer qualified companies infrastructure improvements and extensions at reduced cost.
 Such incentives may include improvements to curbs and gutters, street paving, water and sewer, electrical supply, and public lighting.

 In 1989, Texas voters approved a constitutional amendment giving local taxing jurisdictions the option to waive tax collection on specific personal property known as freeport goods.
 Freeport property includes goods, wares, merchandise, ores, and certain aircraft and aircraft parts.
 Freeport property qualifies for an exemption from ad valorem taxation only if it has been detained in the state for 175 days or less for the purpose of assembly, storage, manufacturing, processing, or fabricating.
-The City of Georgetown and Williamson County offer this exemption.
-In addition, City Staff can work with qualified projects to request the exemption from other local taxing entities.
+Businesses operating within the City of Georgetown may qualify for a Triple Freeport Exemption as the Georgetown Independent School District, Williamson County, and the City of Georgetown offer this exemption.

 Texas Enterprise Fund